Guy Stanley Philoche: Artistic career

 Also, in 2020, as a result of the MeToo Movement, Philoche was able to exhibit his No Comment Series, with the formerly-controversial series now being called "ahead of its time" by many of the galleries that had earlier rejected it.

+His latest series 'Give Us Our Flowers', dedicated to the passing of a friend, blossomed into a series celebrating some past and present lives of marginal under represented figures.
+"These works show strength, resilience in families that are rarely celebrated".
+The intention is to celebrate and give recognition everyday while living and not wait until it's too late.
+This body of work is a heartfelt expression of gratitude, that challenges the norm of celebrating individuals.

 Philoche has exhibited in galleries throughout the United States.
 He is currently represented by Cavalier Galleries with locations in Greenwich, CT, New York, NY, Nantucket, MA and Palm Beach, FL.
 Philoche's works are held in public and private collections including those of Dorinda Medley of "Real Housewives of New York City," Uma Thurman, George Clooney, Merrill Lynch, Deutsche Bank, Barclay Investments, and Google.